StackStorm/st2sdk/README.md

 Keep in mind that this script just performs syntax and no semantic checks.
-If you want to confirm that your action or other metadata file is correct, you should also run ``register-pack-resources.sh`` script which tries to register all the resources in a pack and errors out of registration of a particular resource fails.
+If you want to confirm that your action or other metadata file is correct, you should also run ``st2-check-register-pack-resources`` script which tries to register all the resources in a pack and errors out of registration of a particular resource fails.